 Make sure everything has its place and help your child understand where everything goes.
 Sorting items by categories in trays or brackets makes them easy to choose from and organize by the child.
 For instance, art supplies, blocks, puzzles, and small items are grouped together.

 Montessori materials and activities

-Bedroom – low platform bed in the sleeping area, and low shelves for books and toys so they are easy reach for the child.
+Bedroom – low platform Montessori bed in the sleeping area, and low shelves for books and toys so they are an easy reach for the child.

 Kitchen – using a sturdy stool, the child can reach the kitchen table for food preparation or other kitchen activities.

 Bathroom – with the help of a sturdy stool, the child can learn to brush teeth and wash face by themselves.